In 2015, 289 grizzly bears were killed for sport in British Columbia.

 In the US, we collected more than 55,000 signed postcards, and in Canada, we gathered 78,420 names of individuals opposed to trophy hunting, adding a strong chorus of voices in support of grizzlies in conversations around trophy hunting.

-UPDATE: In August 2017, the British Columbia government announced a province-wide ban on trophy hunting grizzly bears that will go into effect on November 30, 2017!
+UPDATE: In August 2017, the British Columbia government announced a province-wide ban on trophy hunting grizzly bears that went into effect on November 30, 2017!

 Learn more about trophy hunting at trophyfilm.com.